ESMValGroup/ESMValTool_Tutorial/_episodes/04-writingyourrecipe.md

 levels.
 Save the file in VS Code with `ctrl + s`.

 We will try to run the recipe after every modification we make, to see if it (still) works!
+Add the full path to your `recipe_warming_stripes.yml` in this command.

 ```bash
 esmvaltool run recipe_warming_stripes.yml